knitli/mad-icon/README.md

-# Mad-Icon
+# Mad Icon

 ## About

-Mad-Icon, or simply `mad` is a cli tool that generates icons for progressive web apps (PWAs) and web applications.
+Mad Icon, or simply `mad`, is a cli tool that generates icons for progressive web apps (PWAs) and web applications.
 If you want people to be able to save your web app on their device home screen or desktop like a native app, you need to use a tool like this to generate the icons, necessary HTML, and manifest.json file.
 Similarly, Apple allows for web apps to have launch or launch screen images (mostly used in the app switcher to represent your app, and while loading the app).
 This tool generates those images as well.

+Why 'mad'?
+Two reasons:

+1. It's absolutely *raving mad* how many different assets you need to actually cover all the platforms and devices, and
+2. It's maddening that the big players have allowed this to become a standard.
+It's a mess, and it's hard to find the right information.
+This tool is an attempt to make it easier.

+Note 📓: You'll find different information out there about how much of this is or isn't necessary today.
+It's true that *most* devices can make use of just a couple files, but if you want to cover all bases and situations, you'll need over a hundred.
+'Vanilla' websites can get away with a fraction of that, but if you want your users to be able to use your web app like any other app on any platform -- you'll find what you need here.

-### Features
+### ✅ Features

 - Generates icons for all platforms (Apple, Android, and Windows), up to 2025 and including *all* legacy devices and browsers.

-- **Apple**: Generates icons for all iOS/iPadOS and MacOS devices, including iPhone, iPad, iPod Touch, and MacOS.
+- 🍏 **Apple**: Generates icons for all iOS/iPadOS and MacOS devices, including iPhone, iPad, iPod Touch, and MacOS.
 WatchOS and tvOS is not currently supported; submit an issue or PR if you want to add support for that.
 Apple support includes:

   - Light and dark mode icons for all devices.
   - Tinted icons for all devices (not currently supported by Apple, see Apple Tinted Icons below).
   - Light and dark mode launch screen images for all devices.
   - Light and dark mode MacOS icons for the dock and desktop.

-- **Android**: Generates icons for all Android devices, including legacy devices and modern devices.
+- 🤖 **Android**: Generates icons for all Android devices, including legacy devices and modern devices.
 Android support includes:
   - Legacy icons for all devices.
   - Masked icons for all devices (Android 6.0 and above).
   - Masked monochrome icons for all devices (Android 6.0 and above).

+- 🪟 **Windows**: Generates legacy `tile` icons for Windows 8/IE 11

 - Generates all the necessary HTML and manifest.json files to support the icons and launch screens; uses media queries to target specific devices, platforms, and modes.